 - Malware can be introduced to your devices through a variety of conduits including public wireless networks, public computer workstations and charging stations.

 Who is eligible?
-Academic Staff Members, Employees, Post-Docs, Graduate Students.
+Academic Staff Members, Employees, Post-Docs, and Graduate Students who are travelling to destination or for purposes that pose a risk of data loss.

 What devices are available?
 Apple and Dell laptops, Apple and Android cell phones, encrypted USB keys.
 The package can include one or several of these devices.